Get

 • When you take the body wrap out of the package, let your dog sniff it.

 • After they get used to the smell, put a few treats on it and let your dog eat them.
-In this way, they will get used to the scent of the vest faster.
+They will get used to the scent of the vest faster.
 Do this several times.

 • Place the body wrap on your dog without closing it.
-Ask your dog to move or have them take a few steps.
-In this way, they will get used to the weight of the vest.
+Ask your dog to move or take a few steps, which will help them get used to the weight of the vest.

 divider-paw